CONFERENCE ABSTRACT SUBMISSION GUIDELINES

 Authors may submit their abstracts by creating an account on the Conference Abstract Management System and then submitting abstract/s for review.

-After submission and review is finalized, the Scientific Review Committee will decide which abstracts are accepted for inclusion in the conference programme.
-Abstracts may also be sent back for amendments if amendments is required by the authors.
+After submission, the International Scientific Committee will blind review all abstracts and will decide which abstracts are accepted for inclusion in the conference programme.
+Abstracts may also be sent back for amendments if amendments are required by the authors.

 Abstract submission & review